CreepycreeperMw/DataExchange/docs/gettingstarted.md

 Though, because this includes the registration listener, we should actually put this code above our loading sequence so that when loading finishes we dont miss early requests coming through while we're still subscribing to scriptevent
 > Incase you dont want to go through the middlestep of converting the id to bytes, I also wrote a small function that converts numbers like that straight to strings [here](https://github.com/CreepycreeperMw/DataExchange/blob/main/Transcoder.js#L39), but if you use this, make sure to add padding to the result string with `.paddingStart(8, packetIdCharset[0])` in order to fill in the bytes that are 0

-5. Now we create a simple register function that generates the datastring and sends it off and then returns the id of the packet.
-[Datastring](https://github.com/CreepycreeperMw/DataExchange/blob/main/docs/qanda.md#whats-the-data-string)
+5. Now we create a simple register function that generates the [datastring](https://github.com/CreepycreeperMw/DataExchange/blob/main/docs/qanda.md#whats-the-data-string) and sends it off and then returns the id of the packet.
 ```js
 async function register(name, types) {
     if(registerStack[name]) throw new Error("You already registeredt this "+name)